 2 tablespoons mayonnaise, plus more if you like a creamy tuna salad

 Juice of 1/2 lemon, plus more if desired

 1/4 cup green onion, white & green parts, fine dice

 Put ingredients in a medium bowl.
 Mix thoroughly.
-Place in refrigerator to rest for 15 minutes.
-Stir tuna salad before using.
+Place in the fridge to rest for 15 minutes.
+Stir tuna salad before using it.